Christianity and other religions: Relationship with Druze

 Christianity and Druze are Abrahamic religions that share a historical traditional connection with some major theological differences.
 The two faiths share a common place of origin in the Middle East, and consider themselves to be monotheistic.

 The relationship between the Druze and Christians has been characterized by harmony and peaceful coexistence, with amicable relations between the two groups prevailing throughout history, with the exception of some periods, including 1860 Mount Lebanon civil war.

 Conversion of Druze to Christianity used to be common practice in the Levant region.
-Over the centuries a number of the Druze embraced Christianity, such as some of Shihab dynasty members, as well as the Abi-Lamma clan.
+Over the centuries, several prominent members of the Druze community have embraced Christianity, including some of Shihab dynasty members, as well as the Abi-Lamma clan.

-The members of the Christian communities (Maronites, Eastern Orthodox, Melkite Catholic, and others) mixed with the Unitarian Druze, led to the presence of mixed villages and towns in Mount Lebanon, Chouf, Jabal al-Druze, the Galilee region, Mount Carmel, and Golan Heights.
+Christian and Druze communities share a long history of interaction dating back roughly a millennium, particularly in Mount Lebanon.
+Interaction between Christian communities (Maronites, Eastern Orthodox, Melkite Catholic, and others) and the Unitarian Druze, led to the presence of mixed villages and towns in Mount Lebanon, Chouf, Wadi al-Taym, Jabal al-Druze, the Galilee region, Mount Carmel, and Golan Heights.
 The Maronite Catholics and the Druze founded modern Lebanon in the early eighteenth century, through a governing and social system known as the "Maronite-Druze dualism" in the Mount Lebanon Mutasarrifate.

 Druze doctrine teaches that Christianity is to be "esteemed and praised" as the Gospel writers are regarded as "carriers of wisdom".
 The Druze faith incorporates some elements of Christianity, and other religious beliefs.
 The full Druze canon or Druze scripture (Epistles of Wisdom) includes the Old Testament, the New Testament, the Quran and philosophical works by Plato and those influenced by Socrates among works from other religions and philosophers, and adopted some Christian elements.
 The Druze faith shows influence of Christian monasticism, among other religious practices.
+Some scholars suggest that early Christian Gnostic beliefs might have influenced Druze theology, particularly in concepts of divine knowledge and reincarnation.
+These influences and incorporations of Christian elements encompass the adoption of the concept of Christianizing al-Mahdi's persona among the Druze, as well as the integration of verses from the Bible concerning the Messiah by certain Druze founders.

 In terms of religious comparison, mainstream Christian denominations do not believe in reincarnation or the transmigration of the soul, contrary to the beliefs of the Druze.
 Christianity teaches evangelism, often through the establishment of missions, unlike the Druze who do not accept converts to their faith.
 Marriage outside the Druze faith is rare and is strongly discouraged.
 Similarities between the Druze and Christians include commonalities in their view of monogamous marriage and divorce, as well as belief in the oneness of God and theophany.